ltwalt/Walts-World/content/post/Special Innovation Friends/index.md

 It's not that every idea is a goldmine.
 Some are downright silly, others impractical, and a few might even border on the absurd.
 But the sheer quantity is astounding.
 It's as if there's a hidden switch that flips when certain personalities connect, and all you get is a torrent of thoughts and possibilities.

 While writing our book, Lucia and I were definitely like this.
-Every time we met to discuss the progress of the book we came up with ten other great concepts we wanted to include in the book.
+Every time we met to discuss the progress of the book we came up with ten other great concepts we wanted to include.
 It was a miracle that we ever finished.

 I can't help but wonder if there's a scientific explanation for this.
 Is it a matter of shared interests?
 Complementary skill sets?
 A specific blend of personality traits?
 Or perhaps it's just a happy coincidence, a quirk of human connection that defies easy categorization.